Skip to main content

 5.1.
 Personal information

-The data requested below is necessary to determine the existence or not of a family unit FAMILY UNIT (ART.
+The data requested below are necessary to determine whether or not a family unit exists FAMILY UNIT (ART.
 82 LAW), and to calculate the amount of the personal minimum.

-Indicate the marital status as of December 31, 2018 of the taxpayer who appears as "1 declarant", in accordance with any of the following situations:
+Indicate the marital status as of December 31, 2018 of the taxpayer listed as "1 declarant", according to one of the following situations:

 1. Single